Area: 377,864 sq. km. (145,902 sq. mi.); slightly smaller than California.

 The U.S.-Japan alliance is the cornerstone of U.S. security interests in Asia and is fundamental to regional stability and prosperity.
 Despite the changes in the post-Cold War strategic landscape, the U.S.-Japan alliance continues to be based on shared vital interests.
 These include stability in the Asia-Pacific region, the preservation and promotion of political and economic freedoms, support for human rights and democratic institutions, and securing of prosperity for our people and other people of the region.

 Japan provides bases and financial and material support to our forward-deployed forces, which are essential for maintaining stability in the region.
-Under the U.S.-Japan Treaty of Mutual Cooperation and Security, Japan hosts a carrier battle group, the III Marine Expeditionary Force, the 5th Air Force, and the Army's 9th Theater Support Command.
-The U.S. currently maintains approximately 53,000 troops in Japan, approximately half of whom are stationed in Okinawa.
+Under the U.S.-Japan Treaty of Mutual Cooperation and Security, Japan hosts a carrier battle group, the III Marine Expeditionary Force, the 5th Air Force, and elements of the Army's I Corps.
+The U.S. currently maintains approximately 53,000 troops in Japan, more than half of whom are stationed in Okinawa.

-Over the past several years the alliance has been strengthened through revised Defense Guidelines, which expand Japan's noncombat role in a regional contingency, the Special Action Committee on Okinawa (SACO) program to consolidate our military presence in Okinawa, the 2001 five-year agreement on Host Nation Support of U.S. forces stationed in Japan, and technical cooperation on ballistic missile defense.
+Over the past several years the alliance has been strengthened through revised Defense Guidelines, which expand Japan's noncombat role in a regional contingency, the Special Action Committee on Okinawa (SACO) program to consolidate our military presence in Okinawa, the 2001 5-year agreement on Host Nations Support, and technical cooperation on ballistic missile defense.
 After the tragic events of September 11, 2001, Japan has participated significantly with the Global War on Terrorism by providing major logistical support for U.S. and coalition forces in the Indian Ocean.
 Japan has also played a leading role in the reconstruction of Afghanistan.

 As the world's second-largest industrial economy, Japan is a welcome partner in managing international economic issues as well as a critical bilateral trade partner.
 Japan is the United States' third-largest trading partner and its best market for aircraft, software, and agricultural products.